-The site is within 500m of Kimble Cricket Club providing access to outdoor sports facilities.
-However, it is noted that other than this, the Neighbourhood Plan area is deficient in recreational (including open green space), cultural and community provision.
+The Neighbourhood Plan area is deficient in recreational (including open green space), cultural and community provision.

 A PRoW passes through the site connecting to the wider PRoW network.

 The site is located in close proximity to public transport, with good pedestrian access.
 However, it is noted that BCC highlight that the footways serving this site are in poor condition.